South Africa Diplomatic Profile

 Diplomatic

-South Africa’s closest diplomatic partners are China, Lesotho, and Namibia.
+South Africa’s closest diplomatic partners are Brazil, China, and Lesotho.
 Most adversarial: Israel, North Korea, and Rwanda.

 Allies